Tree tensor network impurity solver based on Cayley-tree mapping: Model and method

 A number of discretization schemes exist for representing a continuous hybridization function with a finite bath of size $N$.
 Common choices include linear discretization, frequently employed in DMRG calculations~\cite{Ganahl2015}, and logarithmic discretization, characteristic of NRG methods~\cite{Bulla2008}.
 For tensor network simulations, numerical stability is enhanced by adopting a scheme that yields approximately constant coupling strengths $V_k$ across intervals, rather than constant $I_k$~\cite{Bauernfeind2017}.

 As a benchmark, we consider the particle-hole symmetric case with a constant hybridization function \( \Delta(\omega)=\Delta_0=0.1 \), local interaction \(U=0.8\), and impurity level \(\varepsilon_d=-U/2=-0.4\).
 Unless otherwise specified, the bath is discretized into $N=63$ sites within the bandwidth [-1,1].
 We solve the SIAM using the TTN solver and assess its performance by comparing it with MPS calculations.
+Unless stated otherwise, the MPS results presented in this section are obtained using the conventional chain mapping.